Sematre/typst-letter-pro/docs/documentation.typ

 ```

 = Simple vs. Generic
-typst-letter-pro offers 2 ways to create a letter: `letter_generic` and `letter_simple`.
+typst-letter-pro offers 2 ways to create a letter: `letter-generic` and `letter-simple`.
-The `letter_simple` function is an abstraction of the `letter_generic` function, which makes it easier to write a letter, without much extra work.
+The `letter-simple` function is an abstraction of the `letter-generic` function, which makes it easier to write a letter, without much extra work.
 It tries to have sane defaults for most applications but still wants to offer some dedgree of customizability.
-Your first choice should be the `letter_simple` function.
-Use the `letter_generic` function if you want to have as much control over the layout as possible.
+Your first choice should be the `letter-simple` function.
+Use the `letter-generic` function if you want to have as much control over the layout as possible.
 Helper functions are a way to make use of both worlds.

 == Generic layout
 #figure(
-  rect(inset: 0.5pt, image("assets/letter_generic_layout.svg", height: 85%)),
+  rect(inset: 0.5pt, image("assets/letter-generic-layout.svg", height: 85%)),
-  caption: [Page layout of `letter_generic`.
+  caption: [Page layout of `letter-generic`.
 Every layout option is highlighted.],
-) <figure_pagebox_generic>
+) <figure-pagebox-generic>

 == Simple layout
 #figure(
-  rect(inset: 0.5pt, image("assets/letter_simple_layout.svg", height: 85%)),
+  rect(inset: 0.5pt, image("assets/letter-simple-layout.svg", height: 85%)),
-  caption: [Page layout of `letter_simple`.
+  caption: [Page layout of `letter-simple`.
 Every layout option is highlighted.],
-) <figure_pagebox_simple>
+) <figure-pagebox-simple>

 = Postage Stamp
 == Deutsche Post